-For the years ended December 31, 2016 and 2015, the annual money-weighted rate of return on Qualified plan assets, net of pension plan investment expense, was 7.4% and -2.7%, respectively.
+For the years ended December 31, 2017 and 2016, the annual money-weighted rate of return on Qualified plan assets, net of pension plan investment expense, was 14.40% and 7.4%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

-Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of December 31, 2016 and 2015, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of December 31, 2017 and 2016, using the following actuarial assumptions, applied to all periods included in the measurement:

-12/31/2016 12/31/2015
+12/31/2017 12/31/2016

-2.50% per year 2.50% per year
+Inflation 2.50% per year 2.50% per year

-3.50% per year 3.50% per year
+Salary increases 3.50% per year 3.50% per year

-7.00% per year 7.00% per year
+Investment rate of return (Discount rate)

-3.78% per year 3.57% per year
+Qualified Plan 7.00% per year 7.00% per year

-3.50% per year 7.00% per year
+Non-Qualified and Board Plan 3.44% per year 3.78% per year

-Mortality rates were based on the RP-2000 Mortality projected to 2016 and 2015 based on Scale AA.
+Mortality rates were based on the RP-2000 Mortality projected to 2017 and 2016 based on Scale AA.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, 2016 and 2015 (see the discussion of the pension plan's investment policy).
-The 3.78% and 3.57% rates used for the Non-qualified and Board plans represents the 20-year municipal bond rate as of December 31, 2016 and 2015, respectively.
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, 2017 and 2016 (see the discussion of the pension plan's investment policy).
+The 3.44% and 3.78% rates used for the Non-qualified and Board plans represents the 20-year municipal bond rate as of December 31, 2017 and 2016, respectively.
 The 7.00% rate used for the Qualified plan relates to fixed income government securities.